 While Twitter’s latest results were in no way disastrous, the market’s harsh reaction boiled down to muted Q1 results compared to other tech behemoths and subdued Q2 guidance.
 Following this, there was a fair bit of pessimism amongst analysts as reflected by lower earnings forecasts and reduction in price targets.

 On the bright side, revenue forecasts haven’t seen much of a change suggesting sales are tracking in line with expectations.
 Additionally, our data suggests that revenues are expected to grow faster than the wider industry.

 To conclude, it remains to be seen how the changes undertaken by the company would profit the business.
 Interested investors should spend more time familiarizing themselves with the company’s business model and assess if the stock has any visible long-term upsides.
 A good place to start your research would be to check out long-term forecasts for Twitter going out to 2025, which you can see for free on our platform here.

 Along with that, it’s also necessary to consider the ever-present spectre of investment risk.
 We've identified 2 warning signs with Twitter , and understanding them should be part of your investment process.

 Simply Wall St analyst Kshitija Bhandaru and Simply Wall St have no position in any of the companies mentioned.
 This article is general in nature.
+We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.